 Identity Header Population and Attestation for Calls Received at a Network-to-Network Interface

-Within a common governance and trust domain (e.g., U.S. service providers), the end goal of SHAKEN mechanism deployment is for all calls to be marked with an Identity header containing call parameters (SHAKEN claims) populated based on information determined directly at the customer’s UNI where they first enter the trust domain.
+Within a common governance and trust domain (e.g., U.S. service providers), the end goal of SHAKEN mechanism deployment is for all calls transiting the VoIP-based service provider network to be marked with an Identity header containing call parameters (SHAKEN claims) populated based on information determined directly at the customer’s UNI where they first enter the trust domain.
 Once the Identity header is created by the originating SP, it is to be passed across any downstream NNIs without modification.
 Calls may still arrive at an NNI without an Identity header for a number of reasons, and therefore the receiving gateway or intermediate SP might assume the role of “originating SP” for the purposes of SHAKEN call processing.
 This would result in the gateway/intermediate SP populating an Identity header using information they can determine across the NNI and signing it with its own credentials.
 The main use case for SHAKEN “authentication” for calls received at an NNI is an international gateway provider, where calls are received from entities outside the trust and governance domain, and therefore the source’s identity and adherence to the receiving SP’s country or regional policies may not be determined.
 Likewise, the SP populating the Identity header is not expected to have any knowledge of the identity, authenticity or authorization to use calling TNs of any customers homed on the interconnecting gateway SP’s network or other interconnecting parties behind that SP’s network.
 Any Identity header received at a gateway may not be verifiable (in the future, inter-governance-authority agreements and administration mechanisms may make this possible).
 A signature with the gateway provider’s credentials allows for traceability to a call’s entry point into the trust domain.
 The gateway provider should not populate attestation values (A or B) that rely on UNI security services that cannot be applied at the NNI.

 Figure 5-2: Network-to-Network Interface in context of SHAKEN